Mood Lighting Systems

 LED strip – lighting systems

 LED strips have become an easy to use feature lighting system that can be integrated into any of our lighting systems.
 These thin easy-to-conceal strips are available in multi-colour (RGB or RGBW) or single colour strips at a variety of powers, and numbers of LEDs per metre.
-Our friends at LED Lighthouse offer a wealth of advice on LED lighting systems.

 We supply and install star ceilings as part of our complete range of solutions.
 These are fibre-optic based ceiling panels from our friends at Starscape with ~100 “stars” per square metre.
 The Sources for these vary, but one of our favourites is an LED based multi-colour source with “twinkle” effect.
 The LED light source is DMX controllable allowing us to integrate it with the other lights in a mood lighting system, change the colour and intensity, and control the twinkle effect, with spectacular results.